eytanohana/Graph-Algorithms/README.md

 <img src="static/simple-tree.png" width="30%"/>

-In graph theory an important topic is finding spanning trees of graphs.
-A spanning tree for a graph is just the set of edges in the graph that form a tree and contains every node in the graph.
+In graph theory, an important topic is finding a spanning tree of a graph.
+A spanning tree is a minimun set of edges that connects every node in the graph.
+A graph can only have a spanning tree if it is connected.

 <img src="static/tree-graph.png" width="30%"/>

-The graph above consists of all the nodes and edges both pink and black.
-The spanning tree consists only of the nodes and pink edges.
+The spanning tree of the graph above consists of only of the pink edges and all of the nodes.
+Spanning trees are vital in any path-finding algorithm such as GPS where finding the shortest path is the goal.

+Two simple algorithms for finding a spanning tree are the [depth-first search](DFS.ipynb) and [breadth-first search](BFS.ipynb) algorithms.
+When ran on any vertex in an __undirected unweighted__ graph, BFS and DFS determine the shortest path from the start vertex to any other vertex in the graph.

 * Basic Traversals - Topological Sort